mehrdadmhmdi/qajarpics/README.md

-# qajarpics
+# Qajar Era Photographs
-Historical Pictures from Qajar Dynasty in Iran - Album Khaneh Kakh-e-Golestan These significant collections of Qajar era photographs from the [Golestan Palace](https://en.wikipedia.org/wiki/Golestan_Palace) archives has been released on a Google Drive file by an anonymous user in 2024 and 2025.
+Historical Pictures from [Qajar Dynasty](https://en.wikipedia.org/wiki/Qajar_Iran) in Iran - Album Khaneh Kakh-e-Golestan These significant collections of Qajar era photographs from the [Golestan Palace](https://en.wikipedia.org/wiki/Golestan_Palace) archives has been released on a Google Drive file by an anonymous user in 2024 and 2025.

 ## Learn More about the collection in [this article ](https://thepersianmag.com/the-unveiling-of-qajar-era-photographs-a-cultural-treasure-released-to-the-public/?utm_source=chatgpt.com)